Whiting Dental

 Dr. Whiting

-At Whiting Dental, Dr. Ben Whiting and Dr. Scott Stauffer are committed to providing patients in and around San Tan Valley and Mesa, Arizona, with exceptional dental care right in their hometown.
-With a collective wealth of experience and extensive training in a diverse array of dental services, these highly regarded dentists have earned the trust and admiration of both colleagues and patients alike for providing modern dental solutions for the whole family.
-Renowned as board-certified dental professionals, Drs.
-Whiting and Stauffer seamlessly integrate cutting-edge advancements in dentistry with a personalized touch, fostering a relationship-driven, multigenerational practice.
+At Whiting Dental, Dr. Ben Whiting is committed to providing patients in and around Mesa, Arizona, with exceptional dental care right in their hometown.
+With a collective wealth of experience and extensive training in a diverse array of dental services, this highly regarded dentist has earned the trust and admiration of both colleagues and patients alike for providing modern dental solutions for the whole family.
+Renowned as a board-certified dental professional, Dr. Whiting seamlessly integrates cutting-edge advancements in dentistry with a personalized touch, fostering a relationship-driven, multigenerational practice.

 What Our Patients Are Saying